Non-invasive prenatal test (NIPT)

 - trisomy 13 (Patau syndrome)

-- option to screen for sex chromosome aneuploidies, including XO (Turner syndrome), XXY (Klinefelter syndrome), XYY (Jacobs syndrome), XXX (triple X) and XXYY
+There is the option to screen for fetal sex (no charge); or sex chromosome abnormalities such as monosomy X (Turner syndrome), XXY (Klinefelter syndrome), XYY, XXX and XXYY (no charge); or both.

 A result indicating low probability of a specific disorder is usually reassuring regarding that disorder, but it must be interpreted in the light of other factors which influence the risk of the fetus having abnormal chromosomes.
 There is always a small chance of an NIPT result being a false negative.